Don4141/CAPSTONE_PROJECTS_UMASS_MLE/README.md

 Let's create a Python script to parse the structured text file.
 The script will generate three separate files that will contain the gene names, accession numbers/Uniprot IDs, and Uniprot entry names.

 Let's follow up with another python script that will read the accession numbers/Uniprot IDs from an input file and download their AlphaFold predicted structures from AlphaFold database hosted by the European Bioinformatics Institute (EBI).

+- Create mutation files for Foldx:

+For each PDB file, we need to create a text file that lista all the mutations under study.
+The mutations should be structured to match FoldX's expectations.
+Typically, the format include the chain idenitfier along with the residue number and the mutation.

+Entries in the mutation file should follow this format: [Chain][Residue Number][Mutation]

+The mutation file format requires the chain identifier for each mutation.
+The raw dataset did not include this information, hence, we need to create a script that extract this IDs associated with the mutations using their PDB_IDs, reference residue, position and mutant residue.

+Update the mutation file with the chain Ids.
+You can use the bash script for this purpose.